Agungvpzz/Survival-Analysis/README.md

    - a sharp early churn in the first month,
    - a high-risk churn window within the first year, and
    - a gradual decline in customer retention thereafter.
-   - Notably, around 75% of churn occurs within the first two years, emphasizing the importance of early engagement strategies.
+   - Notably, around 55% of churn occurs within the first year, highlighting the importance of early engagement strategies.
 - Across socio-demographic features:
    - Attributes like `having a partner`, not `a senior citizen`, or `having dependents` show higher survival rates, with `Gender` being the only statistically insignificant factor.
    - Customers `without partners or dependents, and senior citizens`, exhibit lower survival rates, suggesting these groups may need more targeted retention strategies.